Adventure Camp Frequently Asked Questions

 We use Mother Nature after campers learn a method known as troweling, which involves digging a hole in an environmentally sound manner.
 They pack out all paper waste or we can teach them natural alternatives.
 We will also cover sanitation and cleanliness.
 Occasionally a group will be camped near Forest Service “outhouses” and we will use them when they are available.
-Outdoor Discovery groups (ages 8-12) will be able to utilize our bath/shower house during the first week of their trip.
+Outdoor Discovery groups (ages 8-10) will be able to utilize our bath/shower house during their one week trip.

 Do I get to shower?

 Outdoor Discovery (ages 8-10) will have a few opportunities to shower in a shower house during one-week programs.
 Otherwise you will not be able to shower in a bathroom facility during your trip.
 However, your group will often be near a creek or river.
 You will have the opportunity to bathe near the water source using biodegradable soap in accordance with Leave No Trace principles.
 Before departing on your last day, you will be able to shower at our Base Camp facility.